Strasserism: Gregor Strasser

-Having demonstrated little personal conviction for these programmatic ideas, Strasser effectively abandoned any pretense of ideological leadership from the late 1920s onward.
-Instead, he strategically ceded the role of the movement's ideological arbiter entirely to Hitler, whom he publicly praised for articulating the essence of National Socialism with "magnificent, philosophically compelling logic."
-Strasser pivoted to what he knew best: party organization and power politics.
-This shift allowed him to consolidate his influence as a practical organizer, a role he believed was separate from and reserved for Hitler's lieutenants, while leaving the ideological domain to the Führer himself.
+Besides having demonstrating little personal conviction for the radical ideology, Strasser effectively abandoned any role as an ideological leader from the late 1920s onward.
+Instead, he gave the role of the movement's ideological arbiter to Hitler, who he praised for articulating the essence of National Socialism with "magnificent, philosophically compelling logic."
+Strasser turned to what he knew best: party organization and power politics.
+This shift allowed him to consolidate his influence as a practical organizer and left the ideological domain to the Führer himself.

 In the early 1930s, Gregor Strasser remained active in the NSDAP leadership.
-The 1930 split with his brother Otto, who left the party to form a dissident organization, publicly distanced Gregor from more explicit ideological opposition to Hitler.
-This break was the culmination of long-standing personal friction, as Otto had systematically published his most inflammatory articles under Gregor's name.
-This practice exploited Gregor's reputation and parliamentary immunity to shield Otto from prosecution, but in turn subjected Gregor to a persistent wave of libel lawsuits that pursued him until a general amnesty in late 1932.
-The legal battles became a constant drain on his time and resources, forcing him to resort to legalistic maneuvers such as changing his residence, obtaining medical certificates of unfitness to travel, and even notarizing the transfer of his household assets to his wife's name to protect them from seizure.
-Gregor sharply condemned his brother's actions, denouncing his departure as "pure madness."
-In letters to party members, he complained that Otto had treated him in a "humiliating fashion and the party in a treacherous way," and ridiculed his brother's ideological constructs as the product of "rational, abstract deductions from his work at his desk, enlarged by an extraordinarily strong assessment of his own ability."
-To further dissociate himself from Otto, Gregor, in his role as Organization Leader, actively participated in purging the party of suspicious elements.
-The animosity between the brothers intensified after Gregor's resignation in 1932, when Otto attempted to exploit the situation for his own political gain.
-In their first contact since 1930, Gregor sent a sharply worded letter rebuking his brother, stating: "You are highly dangerous for your friends and a tonic for your enemies... keep me out of your game in 1933!"
-While Gregor continued to hold senior roles in the party, internal tensions over strategy and political direction became increasingly apparent.
+His split with his brother Otto in 1930 also distanced him from open ideological opposition to Hitler.
+This break was also the culmination of long-standing personal friction, as Otto had a systematical practice of publishing his most inflammatory articles under Gregor's name, which utilized Gregor's reputation and parliamentary immunity to shield Otto from prosecution, but caused a series of libel lawsuits against Gregor that pursued him until a general amnesty in late 1932.
+The legal battles became a constant drain on his time and resources, forcing him to resort to legal maneuvers such as changing his residence, obtaining medical certificates of unfitness to travel, and even notarizing the transfer of his household assets to his wife's name to protect them from seizure.
+After the 1930 split, Gregor sharply condemned his brother's departure from the party as "pure madness."
+In his letters to party members, he complained that Otto had treated him in a "humiliating fashion and the party in a treacherous way," and ridiculed his brother's ideological constructs as the product of "rational, abstract deductions from his work at his desk, enlarged by an extraordinarily strong assessment of his own ability."
+As the Nazi party's Reichs-organisationsleiter (Organization Leader), Gregor also actively participated in purging the party of dissident elements.
+The animosity between the brothers intensified after Gregor's resignation in 1932, when Otto attempted to use the situation to promote his own political movement.
+In their first contact since 1930, Gregor sent a letter to rebuke Otto, stating: "You are highly dangerous for your friends and a tonic for your enemies... keep me out of your game in 1933!"